 Spruce Up Your Garden

 As a nation, we don’t spend enough time in our gardens.
 This might be because of the weather, but that’s no reason to spend so much time indoors.
 Being outside is good for you in a variety of different ways.
-Encourage your family outside more often with some nice garden furniture in bold colours.
+Encourage your family outside more often with some nice garden furniture and a plastic outdoor tablecloth in bold colours.
 If you can’t afford to buy new, why not invest in a few pots of paint and recycle some old furniture, breathing new life into it with a lick of paint.

 Transforming your home doesn’t have to cost a fortune, but there’s nothing wrong with spending money on important improvements.
 Tackle one room at a time and, before you know it, your whole house will feel like new.